tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 **Troubleshooting**

 - Go to your Log Analytics workspace, and then select **Logs**.
-The example query UI is shown automatically.
+An example query UI is shown automatically.
 - Change the filter to **Category**.
 - Select **Azure Virtual Desktop** to review available queries.
 - Select **Run** to run the selected query.

-Often during the deployment of AVD there may be challenges with either having machines join the domain or installing the agent via automation.
+Often during the deployment of AVD, there may be challenges with either having machines join the domain or installing the agent via automation.

 ## Exercise 9: Improving your AVD environment

 Duration:  60 minutes

-In this exercise, you will our AVD experience bay utilizing additional features or tools with the host pools.
-AVD is designed to be a versatile platform to distribute and build your solution from, and these optional features allow you to enhance and/or secure the environment depending on your needs.
+In this exercise, you will improve the AVD experience by utilizing additional features or tools with the host pools.
+AVD is designed to be a versatile platform to distribute and build your solutions from.
+These optional features allow you to enhance and/or secure the environment depending on your needs.
 By the end of this exercise, you will have the following features enabled:

 - Autoscale pooled pool based on connections